CoSMoMVPA/CoSMoMVPA/scripts/doc/source/exercise1.rst

 A. Load dataset and set fields
 ++++++++++++++++++++++++++++++
-Load a dataset from the example data folder using the fmri_dataset_, applying one of the 3 masks provided (brain, early vision 'ev' or ventral temporal 'vt'.
+Copy and paste the function in fmri_dataset_ into a new file called *cosmo_fmri_dataset.m*.
+Load a dataset from the example data folder using the fmri_dataset_ function, applying one of the 3 masks provided (brain, early vision 'ev' or ventral temporal 'vt'.
 Add numeric chunks and targets.
-The stimulus labels for each run of the fMRI study were monkey, lemur, mallard, warbler, ladybug, and lunamoth.
-Add a sample attribute that stores this information in the orginal (full) dataset (Solution_1a_).
+The stimulus labels for each run of the fMRI study were monkey, lemur, mallard, warbler, ladybug, and lunamoth -- in that order.
+Add a sample attribute that stores these stimulus labels for the samples for all 10 runs (Solution_1a_).

 .. _Solution_1a: solution_1a.html